peppapig13132/social-media/CONTRIBUTING.md

 ```
 git commit -m "Add <SOCIAL_MEDIA_PLATFORM_NAME>"
 ```
+💡Note: When you add a new platform data, please update _number of platforms_ in `README.md` as well:)

 ### 🧩 Updating Social Media Platform Data
 **We recommend using these commit templates:**